PedroSchwarz/AwesomePlaces-Android/README.md

 <h4>Login Screen</h4>
 <p>
   Here the user can access it's account or go to the registration screen to create a new one. <br>
-  Thanks to @eberhardgross on Unsplash.com for the background image!
+  Thanks to @eberhardgross from Unsplash.com for the background image!
 </p>
 <p>
   <strong>*Uses</strong> Firebase Authentication